rybaier/Rust-crash-course/README.md

+# Ultimate Rust Crash Course with Nathan Stocks
-# Rust Crash Course with Nathan Stocks
+# Ultimate Rust Crash Course 2: Intermediate Concepts with Nathan Stocks
 My source code for the Udemy Rust Course with Nathan Stocks

 ## My Course Notes
 ALL STATEMENTS END IN SEMICOLONS!!!
+Always import files into the lib.rs!
+Before adding them to main.rs
 ### Rust cli
 - cargo run - runs file
 - cargo new - creates new rust project